openmindsclub/H4ckT0b3rF3st-2k20/projects/vault-of-scripts/YT-Playlist-Downloader/README.md

     this is to be used by the app to get details of each track in the playlist, by making successive calls. or a single call to get the details of a single track

+* `/track`: Which takes a track URL, and checks whether the provided URL is a valid youtube track URL, if it's valid, it'll return the details of that track.

+* `/convert`: Which takes a track download URL, download that track, convert it to MP3 format, and send it back in the response

 ### App

 #### Setup